yugabyte/yugabyte-db/docs/content/preview/explore/observability/_index.md

 ## Metrics

+Use metrics to track trends and identify performance issues, and manage the system's performance and reliability.

-YugabyteDB exports various [metrics](../../launch-and-manage/monitor-and-alert/metrics/#frequently-used-metrics) which are effectively quantitative measurements of the cluster's performance and behavior.
-These metrics include details on latency, connections, cache, consensus, replication, response times, resource usage, and more.
-We have organized them into different categories for easy exploration.
+YugabyteDB exports various [metrics](../../launch-and-manage/monitor-and-alert/metrics/#frequently-used-metrics), which are effectively quantitative measurements of the cluster's performance and behavior.
+These metrics include details on latency, connections, cache, consensus, replication, response times, resource usage, and more:

 - [Throughput and latency metrics](../../launch-and-manage/monitor-and-alert/metrics/throughput)
 - [Connection metrics](../../launch-and-manage/monitor-and-alert/metrics/connections)